Princess Sandukht: Life

 According to one version of the story, at the moment when a soldier plunged his sword into the heart of the holy virgin, a pleasant scent wafted through the air, and a bright light in the shape of a fiery pillar appeared in the sky, hovering over Santoukhd's body for three days and nights.
 Over 2,000 individuals who witnessed this miraculous event reportedly converted to Christianity and were baptized that very night.
 Saint Thaddeus buried Santoukhd's body at the same location.
+He was executed eight days later.